A Powerful Voice on Key Industry Issues

-Comprehensive immigration reform must include all aspects of immigration issues—border security, worker supply and employee verification—which means that Congress is the only political body that can actually solve the immigration problem.
-State and Local governments only make a solution more complex by trying to pass their own laws.
+Comprehensive immigration reform must include all aspects of immigration issues—border security, worker supply and employee verification—which means that Congress is the only political body which can actually solve the immigration problem.
+State and local governments only make a solution more complex by trying to pass their own laws.
 ORLA is opposed to random, individual pieces of immigration reform and supports Congress working together on a national level to enact comprehensive reform.

-The Oregon Restaurant and Lodging Association is the only major trade association in the state that has defended lottery retailers since the introduction of video lottery in Oregon.
+ORLA is the only major trade association in the state that has defended lottery retailers since the introduction of video lottery in Oregon.
 ORLA defends commission rates and protects against extreme regulatory attacks, such as increased casino expansions off tribal reservations.
 ORLA is supportive of gaming as entertainment, adjunct to the hospitality industry.